apereo/cas/docs/cas-server-documentation/installation/Audits.md

 </dependency>
 ```

+The body of the HTTP request is a JSON representation of the audit record.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#rest-audits).

 ## Audit Events